Click on each area to find out more.

 The Greater South East Energy Hub is a collaboration of eleven Local Enterprise Partnerships (LEPs).
 These LEPs are working together to increase the number, scale and quality of local energy projects being delivered across the greater south east region of England.

-Local authorities and LEPs have a vital role to play in coordinating, facilitating and delivering the transformation of our energy system.
-The Energy Hub will work with these partners to support local energy projects, from the development stage to investment readiness.
+Local authorities and Local Enterprise Partnerships have a vital role to play in coordinating, facilitating and delivering the transformation of our energy system.
+We are working with these partners to support local energy projects, from the development stages to investment readiness.

 Local energy refers to energy projects that are led by local organisations and located where the people who use the power live and work.
 This incorporates all collective action to purchase, manage and generate energy, and to use it more efficiently.
 Local energy supports growth in the local economy and provides job opportunities and social benefit.
 It provides power to homes, businesses and public buildings, and offers income-generating opportunities to all kinds of organisations.

 Local action is needed to transform our current energy system and reduce carbon emissions.
 Such action will be carried out by residents, communities, businesses and the public sector.
 Local energy enables economies and communities to grow while limiting their impact on climate change.